On compression rate of quantum autoencoders: Control design, numerical and experimental realization: Introduction

-In the field of classical data processing, autoencoders are a powerful approach for dimension reduction \cite{baldi2012autoencoders}, and have wide applications in generative data models \cite{bengio2013generalized}.
-A classical autoencoder represents the original input information using less memory and reconstructs the information using a decoder.
-Similar to the classical one, a quantum autoencoder aims at reallocating quantum information for efficient utilization of quantum resources.
-During this process, the input state is divided into two parts, where the latent state contains the important information and the trash state represents the redundant information.
-Autoencoders for quantum data have received much attention in the field of quantum information.
+In the field of classical data processing, autoencoders are powerful approaches for dimension reduction \cite{baldi2012autoencoders}, and have wide applications in different control tasks.
+For example, an empirical model which encapsulates measured data into a few parameters helps achieve an enhanced estimate of physical parameters \cite{gawthrop2005data}.
+Autoencoders have been introduced to learn latent representations of nonlinear state-space model for system identification problems \cite{masti2018learning}, \cite{masti2021learning} and have been applied to solve the model identification issues from video data \cite{beintema2021non}.
+Recently, autoencoders for quantum data have received much attention in the field of quantum information.
 For example, Wan \emph{et al.} \cite{wan2017quantum} introduced a feedforward quantum neural network for quantum data compression.
 Romero \emph{et al.} \cite{romero2017quantum} formulated a simple autoencoder framework using a programmable circuit and applied it to compress the ground states of the Hubbard model and molecular Hamiltonians.
 For dimension reduction of qudits, Pepper \emph{et al.} \cite{pepper2019experimental} utilized the occupation probability of ``junk" mode as the cost function and experimentally realized a quantum autoencoder with low-level errors.
-Huang \emph{et al.} \cite{huang2019experimental} experimentally realized a 2-qubit compression scheme, where information originated from a path qubit and a polarization qubit was encoded in the polarization qubit.
+Huang \emph{et al.} \cite{huang2020experimental} experimentally realized a 2-qubit compression scheme, where information originated from a path qubit and a polarization qubit was encoded in the polarization qubit.
 Steinbrecher \emph{et al.} \cite{steinbrecher2019quantum} designed a quantum optical neural network and implemented simulations for quantum optical state compression.
 Lamata \emph{et al.} \cite{lamata2018quantum} analyzed the connection between a quantum autoencoder and an approximate quantum adder, and proposed an approach that employed a restricted number of gates to achieve a quantum autoencoder with high fidelity.
 Its experimental implementation in the Rigetti cloud quantum computer achieved fidelities in good agreement with theoretical predictions \cite{ding2019experimental}.
-A novel quantum autoencoder was developed to denoise Greenberger-Horne-Zeilinger (GHZ) states subject to spin-flip errors and random unitary noise \cite{bondarenko2019quantum}.
+Recently, quantum autoencoders have been investigated for different applications.
+For example, a novel quantum autoencoder has been developed to denoise Greenberger-Horne-Zeilinger (GHZ) states subject to spin-flip errors and random unitary noise \cite{bondarenko2020quantum}.
+A detection-based error mitigation using quantum autoencoders has been successfully applied to different quantum states \cite{zhang2021detection}.